 When it comes to providing good content to your users, it’s very important to upload high quality images to your site, but this will inevitably negatively impact your SEO ranking.

 To solve this issue, you need to find the right balance between hosting high-quality images and keeping said image sizes small.
 And this is where optimization comes in.

-There are many ways to optimizing your website’s speed but in this particular case, we only need to take care of optimizing our images for a better SEO ranking.
+There are many ways of optimizing your website’s speed but in this particular case, we only need to take care of optimizing our images for a better SEO ranking.
 You can optimize your images very easily by using the 10Web Image Optimizer.